mrismanaziz/Reforestation/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## I tried taking some high resolution photos of local farmland, but they all turned out a bit grainy.